The Center on the Developing Child at Harvard University

 Reading Rockets: Reading Research & Reports

 Provides a robust list of research organized by topic.
 At the top of the page is a listing of the most recently published research.

 Early Literacy Research

-This compilation by Saroj Ghoting includes links to research related to early learning and early literacy, including the areas of: Demographics, Brain Development and Child Development; Language Development; Books/Reading; The Five Practices; Effect of Media Viewing on Language Development; Bilingual Language and Learning; and Early Literacy for Children Who Are Deaf.
+This compilation by Saroj Ghoting includes links to research related to demographics, brain development, language development, books and reading, the Five Practices, electronic media, bilingual learning; and deafness.
 Each citation links to the full text of the article or study.
 Only articles and reports available freely in full text are included in this compilation.